People Professor Philip Howard

 Co-Director, Oxford Martin Programme on Misinformation, Science and Media

-Professor of Internet Studies, Oxford Internet Institute
+Professor of Internet Studies and Director, Oxford Internet Institute

 Philip N. Howard is Professor of Internet Studies at the Oxford Internet Institute and Balliol College at the University of Oxford.
 He has courtesy appointments as a professor at the University of Washington’s Department of Communication and as a fellow at Columbia University’s Tow Center for Digital Journalism.